rareTYPErelease/My-PORTfolio/README.md

-NOTE: You are advised to load the link using FIREFOX WEB BROWSER(for best results) click here to download firefoc web browser[https://www.mozilla.org/en-US/firefox/new/]
+NOTE: You are advised to load the link using FIREFOX WEB BROWSER(for best results) click here to download firefox web browser[https://www.mozilla.org/en-US/firefox/new/]